 The cost varies depending on how much digging is involved and if the residence or business connection has basement facilities.
-The Environmental Services Department recommends that at least 3 written bids be obtained from licensed sewer excavation contractors.
+The Wastewater System Division recommends that at least 3 written bids be obtained from licensed sewer excavation contractors.
 Most residential connections cost in the range of $3,000 to $5,000.
 If there is significant landscaping or pavement that the contractor is required to restore, the cost can increase substantially.

 In addition to the connection costs, each property is required to pay a Capital Facilities Rate (CFR) to Spokane County, which covers a share of the cost of constructing the collection sewers, interceptor sewers, pumping stations and treatment facilities.